 Although Linux has become the standard for less resource constrained embedded systems, the boot firmware it depends on is still a wild and complex ecosystem.
 The diversity of that ecosystem means that numerous devices are not easy to use because they require hardware specific knowledge to boot.
 In contrast, x86-based laptops, desktops and servers generally require no specialized knowledge and support installing Linux using bootable installer images.

 For a very long time it has been possible through floppy disks, CDs, or USB thumb drives to boot an installer on a device to install an operating system.
 This is so normal, we would never consider another option, but typically embedded devices (particularly reference or development boards) are supported using pre-built images (i.e. SD card images).
-Imagine booting an installer and being able to install Ubuntu or Fedora onto an eMMC, large SPI flash or even NVMe on an embedded board just like a laptop, desktop or server.
+Imagine booting an installer and being able to install Ubuntu or Fedora onto an eMMC, large SPI flash or even NVMe on an embedded board just like a laptop, desktop or server!

 The largest issue holding back major Linux distributions from providing installer images (at least for the most popular development boards) is the unwieldy ecosystem of boot firmware.
 Nearly all embedded boards include SD, USB and Ethernet controllers.
 And those that do not wouldn’t likely be popular or common enough to be targeted by a major Linux distribution.

 The lines are increasingly getting blurred between laptops, desktops, servers and embedded devices.
 The incredibly popular Raspberry Pi boards have been successful in large part because they are much more approachable.
 Although they have have headers exposing various buses and I/O they are also often used as normal computers or servers.
 This is clearly evidenced by the latest Raspberry Pi 5, which includes a fully custom “I/O controller” reminiscent of north and south bridges on x86 motherboards.
 That controller required a significant amount of money to develop.1 Furthermore, the limited consumer supply of Raspberry Pi boards indicates a large percentage of sales going to businesses.
+Raspberry Pi hardware, like Ubuntu, is rarely the best tools for the job, but they are attractive because they make the difficult tasks of building or selecting hardware and an operating system much quicker.
+This reflects the power of brand names in both the consumer and commercial markets.

 History